jschneider/com.cedarsoft.monorepo/README.md

-com.cedarsoft.open
+com.cedarsoft.monorepo
 ==================

-Contains most OpenSource projects created by [cedarsoft GmbH][cedarsoft]
+One big repository containing most OpenSource projects created by [cedarsoft GmbH][cedarsoft]

 ### Projects contained in this repository